- Course Number:

 - Special Fee:

-Course DescriptionIntroduces the basic knowledge of the fundamental techniques used in boxing.
+Course DescriptionIntroduces basic knowledge and fundamental techniques used in boxing.
 Utilizes boxing equipment and focus pads to simulate contact.
 This is a non-contact class.
 Boxing gloves and hand wraps are required.
 Audit available.

 Intended Outcomes for the course